waterdisappear/Data-Bias-in-MSTAR/README.md

 ## Statement

-This project is strictly forbidden for any commercial purpose.
+This project is released under the [Attribution-NonCommercial 4.0 International](LICENSE).
 Any questions please contact us at lwj2150508321@sina.com.
 If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:

 ```